-To be fully considered for university fellowships and departmental assistantships, students should submit applications by January 1, 2018.
-Applications will be accepted through March 1, 2018.
+To be fully considered for University fellowships and departmental assistantships, students should submit applications by January 1 for admission the following Fall.
+Applications will be accepted until March 1.

 We offer graduate degree programs for both M.A. and Ph.D. candidates.
 Master's students experience sociology through seminars, guided coursework with accomplished scholars, and exposure to a variety of theoretical and methodological approaches.
 Doctoral students have access to advanced offerings in the areas of theory, methods, social movements, gender, religion, culture, power, environmental sociology, race and ethnicity, community, and inequality.
 A special concentration in criminology, deviance, and criminal justice allows interested students to pursue a substantial part of their doctoral studies in Criminology and Criminal Justice.

 Read our handbook (PDF) for a wealth of information on our department, degree requirements, course offerings, and much more.